pinco227/digicreche/README.md

       ```bash
       python manage.py migrate
       ```
+  16. Create Stripe product and prices.
+In order for subscription system to work properly, db has to be syncronised with stripe by runing this command:
+      ```bash
+      python manage.py dj_stripe_sync_plans_from_stripe
+      ```
-  16. Run app by typing the following into terminal on root folder:
+  17. Run app by typing the following into terminal on root folder:
       ```bash
       python manage.py runserver
       ```